MICA-MNI/ENIGMA/docs/source/pages/visualization_doc/index.rst

 -----------------------------------
 **ENIGMA TOOLBOX** comes equipped with fsaverage5 and Conte69 cortical midsurfaces and numerous parcellations!
 Following the examples below, we can easily map parcellated data (*e.g.*, Desikan-Killiany) to fsaverage5 surface space (*i.e.*, vertices).
-In the following example, we will display mean subcortical volume reductions in individuals with TLE (*z*-scored to healthy controls).
+In the following example, we will display mean subcortical volume reductions in individuals with left TLE (*z*-scored to healthy controls).

 .. admonition:: Parcellations, parcellations for everyone